Meet the Lawyers of Kuzyk Personal Injury & Car Accidents Lawyers (VIDEO)

 Reid Breitman: Exactly.

 Ralphie: Regardless of if she pursues legal recourse or not, far from the end of this story, that’s for sure.
-California Attorney Reid Breitman of Kuzyk Law in California.
+California Attorney Reid Breitman of Kuzyk Personal Injury & Car Accidents Lawyers in California.
 Hey, Reid, thanks so much for the time and, I appreciate you calling in.

 Reid Breitman: I appreciate it.
 Thanks so much.